Kams7/do-terminal/README.md

 Do-terminal gives the command ready to execute directly in the command terminal.

+#### Installation:

-Install latest version ollama in machine (old one didn't work).
+1. Install latest version ollama in machine (old one didn't work).
 Refer ollama docs: https://ollama.com/download

-Use your desired model from ollama.
+2. Use your desired model from ollama.
 I am using llama3.1 7b

 Run: `ollama run llama3.1`.
 This command pulls and runs the model in your machine.

-Paste the igris file in a env folder - `/usr/local/bin`(for linux systems)
+3. Put the igris file in a env folder - `/usr/local/bin` (for linux systems).
+PS: Use `sudo` if you get permissions denied

-Give executable permission to the file: `chmod +x igris`.
+4. Give executable permission to the file: `chmod +x igris`.
 Make sure you have python3 in your system :)

 Now we can ask all our question in the command terminal and waste our time here instead of chatgpt :)